-The Baliem Valley festival has been the highlight of the tourism in West Papua.
+The Baliem Valley festival has become the highlight of tourism in West Papua.
 The annual event is a tourist magnet coming from all over the world.
 The exclusive experience and the extraordinary trek to the valley make it more special.

-Every August each year, the Baliem Valley in West Papua is filled with the tribes residing around it.
+Every August, the tribes residing around come to Baliem Valley in West Papua for the festival.
 They reenact a mock war that has been happening between the three tribes: Dani, Lani, and Yali tribes.
-Though in the past they were involved in the battle to defend their tribe from raids, now it is just as a reenactment or a show of culture.
+Though in the past they were involved in the battle to defend their tribe from raids, now it is just a reenactment or a show of culture.

-The first Baliem Valley festival was held in 1989, and since then, it is held annually every August for three days.
+The first Baliem Valley festival was held in 1989.
 Before it became a tourist destination, the rundown of the festival was to make a war reenactment, prepare a food feast, and celebrate prosperity for the year’s crops and harvest.
-Now, it is complemented by tourist information centers and exhibitions.

-When the men are preparing to war, the women prepare the feast by making an earth oven—which is a large hole down in the ground to cook the pigs and sweet potatoes.
-The large hole is covered with leaves so that it works as an oven underground.
+When the men are preparing for war, the women prepare the feast by making an earth oven.
+They make a large hole down in the ground to cook the pigs and sweet potatoes.
+They cover the large hole with leaves so that it works as an oven underground.

 Usually, each tribe and village bring their crops as a contribution or gift.
-In the festival of Baliem Valley, men and women coming from different tribes and villages work hand in hand to create a festive event.
-The only differences that can be seen are from their accessory.
+In the festival of Baliem Valley, men and women come from different tribes and villages.
+They work hand in hand to create a festive event.
+You can see the tribe’s differences from their accessory.